Having rolling shutter jello effect in your aerial video can be difficult to remove.

 Integrated Drone, Gimbal And Camera

 The best solution for rolling shutter is not to have it in the first place.
 The latest trends in drones is the integrated gimbal and camera.
 This gives the manufacturer total control over the quality of the aerial footage.
-The integrated drone, gimbal and camera is producing the best aerial cinematography.
-In our drone review section, you can read about the top quality Inspire 1 and Phantom 3 which are producing perfect professional video and each having integrated gimbal and camera.

 Another problem for Aerial Cinematographers is an angled or tilted horizon.
-Some of the latest drones such as the Phantom 3 had this problem.
+Some of the earlier drones such as the Phantom 3 had this problem.
 Here is an excellent article which explains how to fix horizon tilt.